Home » Blog » Mac OS X » How to Outlook Search Not Finding all Emails?

 4. Check if Windows Search Service is Running

 Outlook relies on the Windows Search Service for its indexing and search functionality.
-We have to check and ensure that this service is running correctly to fix “Outlook search not finding all emails” issues
+We have to check and ensure that this service is running correctly to fix the “Outlook search not finding all emails” issue.

 Here are the steps to check the Windows Search Service